Kingxukai/linux/Documentation/userspace-api/media/dvb/frontend.rst

 .. note::

-   Transmission via the internet (DVB-IP) and MMT (MPEG Media Transport) is not yet handled by this API but a future extension is possible.
+   Transmission via the woke internet (DVB-IP) and MMT (MPEG Media Transport) is not yet handled by this API but a future extension is possible.

 .. [#f1]

-   On Satellite systems, the API support for the Satellite Equipment Control (SEC) allows to power control and to send/receive signals to control the antenna subsystem, selecting the polarization and choosing the Intermediate Frequency IF) of the Low Noise Block Converter Feed Horn (LNBf).
-It supports the DiSEqC and V-SEC protocols.
+   On Satellite systems, the woke API support for the woke Satellite Equipment Control (SEC) allows to power control and to send/receive signals to control the woke antenna subsystem, selecting the woke polarization and choosing the woke Intermediate Frequency IF) of the woke Low Noise Block Converter Feed Horn (LNBf).
+It supports the woke DiSEqC and V-SEC protocols.
 The DiSEqC (digital SEC) specification is available at `Eutelsat <http://www.eutelsat.com/satellites/4_5_5.html>`__.